Seabirds in a changing world

 By the late 1980’s, the southern island (South Island) of HRBT was colonized by multiple colonial nesting waterbird species, presumably because the island had suitable nesting substrate, relatively high elevation to minimize flooding threats, a nearby, plentiful food source, and low numbers of mammalian predators.
 Following local extirpations of waterbird colonies throughout the Chesapeake Bay andbarrier islands of Virginia, the area on the HRBT’s South Island became Virginia’slargest colony of nesting waterbirds, including a state-listed threatened species, the Gull-billed Tern.
 It is thought that the barrier islands and the Chesapeake Bay are likely less suitable for large successful breeding colonies due to increased mammalian predation, vegetation encroachment, and sea-level rise which has caused significant erosion.

 The current location and size of the South Island nesting colony, however, has resulted in issues with motorists and birds, avian mortality, altered road and tunnel operations, traffic congestion, increased risk of traffic accidents, and potential risk to Virginia Department of Transportation (VDOT) employee safety.
-VDOT has cooperated with the Virginia Department of Game and Inland Fisheries (VDGIF) to implement numerous voluntary conservation measures to reduce human-bird conflict; however, many of these measures may not be effective or sustainable during or following the proposed expansion of the HRBT nor under current non-construction operation scenario, which include paving the South Island nesting habitat.
+VDOT has cooperated with the Virginia Department of Game and Inland Fisheries (VDGIF) to implement numerous voluntary conservation measures to reduce human-bird conflict; however, many of these measures may not be effective or sustainable during or following the proposed expansion of the HRBT nor under current non-construction operation scenario, which includes paving the South Island nesting habitat.

-To track movements and the potential extirpation of colonial waterbirds related to tunnel construction and the paving of South Island nesting habitat, we uniquely marked a proportion of the focal species (adults and chicks) during the 2018 breeding season.
+To track movements and the potential extirpation of colonial waterbirds related to tunnel construction and the paving of South Island nesting habitat, we uniquely marked a proportion of the focal species (adults and chicks) during the 2018 and 2019 breeding seasons.
 We also attached GPS transmitters to a subset of Common Terns to get information on local movements and foraging locations.
 These data will be used to inform potential mitigation, assess the success of any mitigation attempts, and monitor the long-term effects of the bridge-tunnel expansion on Virginia’s largest waterbird colony.

 Gull-billed tern Gelochelidon nilotica